opentelekomcloud-docs/cloud-create/umn/source/register.rst

 .. attention::

-  If you have an **ICU account** or you login from **Telekom MMS IdP via an SSO**, you can first login to the Web console of Open Telekom Cloud and then create a new IAM account in the Web console.
-With the IAM account, you can login to Cloud Create.
+  If you have an **ICU account** or you login from **Telekom MMS IdP via an SSO**, you can first login to the Web console and then create a new IAM user account in the Web console.
+With the IAM user account, you can login to Cloud Create.

 You cannot login?
 -----------------